 About Skeena Resources Ltd.

-Skeena Resources is a Canadian mining exploration and development company focused on revitalizing the past-producing Eskay Creek gold-silver mine located in Tahltan Territory in the Golden Triangle of northwestern British Columbia, Canada.
-The company released a prefeasibility study for Eskay Creek in July, 2021, which highlights an open-pit average grade of 4.57 g/t AuEq, an after-tax net present value (discounted at 5 per cent) of $1.4-billion, 56-per-cent internal rate of return and a 1.4-year payback at $1,550 (U.S.) per ounce Au.
-Skeena is currently completing both infill and exploration drilling to advance Eskay Creek to full feasibility by Q1 2022.
+Skeena Resources is a Canadian mining exploration and development company focused on revitalizing the past-producing Eskay Creek gold-silver mine located in Tahltan territory in the Golden Triangle of northwest British Columbia, Canada.
+The company released a prefeasibility study for Eskay Creek in July, 2021, which highlights an open-pit average grade of 4.57 grams per tonne gold equivalent, an after-tax net present value at a 5-per-cent discount of $1.4-billion, 56-per-cent internal rate of return and a 1.4-year payback at $1,550 (U.S.) per ounce Au.
+Skeena is currently completing both infill and exploration drilling to advance Eskay Creek to a full feasibility study in 2022.

 We seek Safe Harbor.